John O'Ferrell Store

-John O'Ferrell Store, also known as "Olde Store", is a historic general store located at Mongo, Springfield Township, LaGrange County, Indiana.
+John O'Ferrell Store, also known as "Olde Store", is a historic general store located at Mongo, Indiana.
 It was built in 1832, and is a two-story, Greek Revival style frame building, with later 19th century additions.
 The replacement shed roofed front porch was added in the 1930s.
 Over its history, the store served as a post office, distillery, and informal courtroom.

 It was listed in the National Register of Historic Places in 1975.